 The OSC collects standardized Annual Financial Reports from local governments across New York State.
 This is an invaluable public resource — the Comptroller’s office does the hard work of defining reporting standards and gathering data from thousands of jurisdictions.

-NY Benchmark imports OSC data for all 61 cities that file with the Comptroller.
-(NYC has its own Comptroller and publishes its data separately through Checkbook NYC.)
-The dataset spans 1995 through the present and includes revenue, expenditure, and balance sheet data at the fund and account-code level — over 647,000 individual observations.
+NY Benchmark imports OSC data for all 61 cities that file with the Comptroller (NYC has its own Comptroller — see below), plus 57 counties, 933 towns, 558 villages, and 689 school districts.
+The dataset spans 1995 through the present and includes revenue, expenditure, and balance sheet data at the fund and account-code level — over 9.7 million individual observations.

 U.S. Census Bureau

-Demographic data (population, median household income, poverty rates, and more) is imported from the Census Bureau’s American Community Survey 5-year estimates, covering 2012 through the present — over 14,000 observations across 62 cities.
+Demographic data (population, median household income, poverty rates, and more) is imported from the Census Bureau’s American Community Survey 5-year estimates, covering 2010 through the present — over 63,000 observations across cities, counties, and school districts.

 What NY Benchmark adds